Search features

 ds Email Email More info More Info

 ...HIST 204.
 HISTORICAL AND PHILOSOPHICAL FOUNDATIONS OF EDUCATION.
 A survey of the historical and philosophical foundations of education from antiquity to the present day.
-It includes an analysis of political, sociological, and financial issues related to American education with emphasis upon understa...
+It includes an analysis of political, sociological, and economic issues related to American education with emphasis upon understan...

 COMM 300 A - PUBLIC RELATIONS (2022-2023 Spring Semester)